In most situations, inheriting a legacy is a good thing, but not in IT.

 3. There is a risk in modernization

-• What if this process results in getting our critical data lost or corrupted?
+• What if this process results in our critical data being lost or corrupted?

 • We don’t have complete technical specifications for our legacy application.
-What if we end up with something which does not perform as per the original objective?
+What if we end up with something that does not perform as per the original objective?

 • This must be super expensive.
 What if it’s not worth spending so much time and money?

 This plagues many organizations.
-Fear of uncertainty and change that make us stick to the familiar and known.
+Fear of uncertainty and change makes us stick to the familiar and known.
 If something works, it is better not to change it, even if there are better solutions available in the market.

 The past does make a firm grip here.
-Isn’t it?
+Doesn’t it?

 As a result, we find legacy systems everywhere – telecom, banks, healthcare, government, transport, manufacturing, and others.